 Project manager: Ali Farashah

-Research group: NOMP-group – New Organisation and Management Practices
+Research area: NOMP-group – New Organisation and Management Practices

 This research project identifies the main individual, organizational, and structural factors for career success of migrants and provides us with an overarching picture.